New Student Advising

 Pre-Health Students

 Many pre-health students choose to major in Biological Sciences, but medical schools (and other health-related graduate opportunities) do not require you to do so.
 You will need to take certain science classes in order to apply for further schooling, but you can major in any subject.
 It’s recommended that you work closely with your Academic Adviser and the Careers in Healthcare pre-professional program to plan out how the pre-health and major requirements will fit together down the road.
+If you are considering a pre-health plan, we recommend attending the Pre-Health Webinar on 7/17.
 For now we’ll focus on your Autumn Quarter courses.

-Biological Science majors and pre-health students enroll in General Chemistry in their first year.
-The Chemistry Placement Test and/or your AP score will indicate when level of Chemistry is right for you, so be sure you take care of those ASAP.
-If you received a 5 on the Chemistry AP exam, you are eligible to skip the first quarter of Chemistry but it may not be advisable to do so - be sure you pay attention to this caveat regarding AP credit.
+Biological Science majors and pre-health students typically enroll in General Chemistry in their first year but Chemistry could be taken in the second year depending on placement scores and other considerations.
+The Chemistry Placement Test and/or your AP score will indicate which level of Chemistry is right for you, so be sure you to complete those tasks ASAP.
 If your performance on the Chemistry Placement Test merits an invitation to CHEM 12100 Honors General Chemistry I or you earn a 5 on the AP Chemistry exam, the honors sequence is an option (though not a requirement) for you.
-We recommend talking to your Academic Adviser over the summer to discuss whether it would be a good fit for you.
+We recommend talking to your Academic Adviserover the summer to discuss whether it would be a good fit for you.

 Biological Science and many other majors require Calculus for the Core Mathematics requirement.
-Calculus I-II is also required of any pre-health student, no matter your major.
-Which Calculus course you take depends on your Mathematics Placement Test results.
+A strong foundation in calculus is also essential for your success in chemistry and physics, which you will need to take for your pre-health requirements and potential major requirements.
+Which Calculus course you take depends on your Mathematics Placement Testresults.
 All students are required to take that test this summer.
-If you place into MATH 15300 Calculus III, you can earn credit for MATH 15100-15200 by taking MATH 15300.
-Whether or not you need credit for the third quarter of Calculus (MATH 15300) will depend on your major.
+If you place into MATH 15300 Calculus III or MATH 18300 Mathematical Methods in the Physical Sciences I, you can earn credit for MATH 15100-15200 by taking MATH 15300 or MATH 18300.
+Which course you enroll in will depend on your major.
 Check the College Catalog to determine if a major you’re interested in requires it.

 Possible Pre-Health Student Schedule: